REGISTRATION FOR POTTER'S CLAY AND THE BEACON ARE NOW OPEN!

 At Potter’s Clay, our dedicated staff is passionate about teaching, mentoring, and inspiring students in their creative and academic pursuits.
 Each instructor brings expertise, real-world experience, and a love for their craft, fostering an environment where students can grow, explore, and develop their talents.
 Whether guiding students through the arts, communication, or technical skills, our team is committed to equipping and encouraging the next generation of creators and innovators.

-Director
+Art Programming Director

 Joanie Lilly

-Joanie is our dedicated Director and STEAM expert, bringing creativity, innovation, and a deep love for learning to every class she leads.
+Joanie is our dedicated Art Programming Director and STEAM expert, bringing creativity, innovation, and a deep love for learning to every class she leads.
 With a gift for both artistry and education, she seamlessly integrates hands-on exploration with thoughtful instruction, making complex concepts engaging and accessible for students of all ages.

 A published crochet pattern designer, Joanie specializes in beautifully crafted fiber arts and teaches crochet classes for both children and adults, helping students develop patience, precision, and artistic expression through fiber work.
 Beyond crochet, her passion extends to creative writing, history, and STEAM education, where she challenges students to think critically, make connections across disciplines, and express themselves with confidence.